2 Effecting Global Change

 2.3 Performance Indicators and Feedback

 Individuals and teams would obviously like to perform at their best.
 But what is the best?
 Who decides what good performance entails?
 What can a team do to learn whether their performance is at the level they want?
-It is important thefore for teams to define Key Performance Indicators and receive other forms of feedback.
+It is important thefore for teams to define Key Performance Indicators (KPIs) and receive other forms of feedback.

 The goal of a sports team is generally to win games, and thereby championships.
 Easy!
 But how a team approaches this overarching goal requires more fine-tuned attention.
 Does offense or defense win the most games?
 Who knows?
 We’ll be fighting about this for the rest of time.
 But successful teams generally track performance along a more specific, quantifiable set of performance indicators that lead to the goal.

-The United Nations Sustainable Development Goals (see Section 1.3) are lofty, general goals akin like “end poverty in all its forms everywhere.”
+The United Nations Sustainable Development Goals (see Section 1.4) are lofty, general goals akin like “end poverty in all its forms everywhere.”
 This is a goal similar to “win games.”
 But progress toward these goals are tracked with specific indicators, such as “the proportion of people living on less than $2.15 per day.”
 We can continue this exercise:

 - Goal: Get an A in this class.